livekit/components-js/packages/react/etc/components-react.api.md

 // src/context/layout-context.ts:10:3 - (ae-forgotten-export) The symbol "PinContextType" needs to be exported by the entry point index.d.ts
 // src/context/layout-context.ts:11:3 - (ae-forgotten-export) The symbol "WidgetContextType" needs to be exported by the entry point index.d.ts
 // src/hooks/useGridLayout.ts:25:5 - (ae-forgotten-export) The symbol "GridLayoutDefinition" needs to be exported by the entry point index.d.ts
+// src/hooks/useGridLayout.ts:27:6 - (ae-forgotten-export) The symbol "GridLayoutInfo" needs to be exported by the entry point index.d.ts
 // src/hooks/useMediaDeviceSelect.ts:47:29 - (ae-forgotten-export) The symbol "SetMediaDeviceOptions" needs to be exported by the entry point index.d.ts
 // src/hooks/useTrackTranscription.ts:39:38 - (ae-forgotten-export) The symbol "ReceivedTranscriptionSegment" needs to be exported by the entry point index.d.ts